jacey-h/Team-Pilot/Project-2/README.md

 ## **Project Intro**

 The PiRacer instrument cluster Qt application project is aimed at creating a real-time speedometer for a racing car.
 The application will run on a Raspberry Pi and receive speed data from a speed sensor via the Controller Area Network (CAN) protocol.
-This project will provide an opportunity for students to gain practical experience in software engineering, specifically in the areas of embedded systems, software architecture, and communication protocols.
-The project will also allow students to apply their knowledge of the Qt framework, which is widely used in the automotive industry for developing embedded applications.
-The successful completion of this project will demonstrate the students' ability to design and implement a real-world software solution, and their ability to effectively communicate their results.

 <p align="center">